Audu Bulama Bukarti

 He currently serves as the Vice President of Programs and Disarmament, Demobilisation, and Reintegration (DDR) & Deradicalization at the Bridgeway Foundation.

 Early life and education

 Bulama was born in Bukarti town of Yobe State, Nigeria, he started his education in Bukarti Primary School, Yobe, he obtained his Nigeria Certificate in Education (NCE) in 2005, from College of Education Gashua, Nigeria. he attended Bayero University, Kano between 2006 and 2011 where he obtained Bachelor of Laws (Common & Islamic Law); at Second Class Upper grade he went to Nigerian Law School where he was trained as Legal Practitioner and he was called to bar in 2012.

-In 2016 Bukarti obtained his Master of Laws from Bayero University, Kano and He completed his PhD in Law at the at SOAS University of London with a focus on Boko Haram, laws of war and humanitarian law.
+In 2016 Bukarti obtained his Master of Laws from Bayero University, Kano and He completed his PhD in Law at the SOAS University of London with a focus on Boko Haram, laws of war and humanitarian law.

 Career

 Bulama started his career as Assistant Senior Accounts Officer II at Karasuwa Local Government of Yobe State where he worked for ten years that is from 2003 to 2013.
 From 2014 to 2018, Bukarti taught law at Bayero University, Kano, where he lectured on various subjects, supervised undergraduate research projects, and practised as a legal practitioner with a focus on human rights, employment law, and medical negligence cases.

 in 2017 Bulama joined Tony Blair Institute for Global Change as Sub-Saharan Africa Analyst.

 He is a regular guest on Hausa- and English-language channels, including Voice of America, BBC, Aljazeera and Deutsche Welle; he has spoken at the University of Oxford and Chatham House; Harvard University, Yale University, George Washington University and many more.